ubccr/ccrdocs/pages/howto/matlab.md

 This should be enough to submit a test job to CCR's HPC Clusters from MATLAB.
 You can create multiple Cluster Profiles with different settings so you don't have to always modify the default.

+### Submitting a test Job from MATLAB to CCR Clusters

 Here is an example parallel MATLAB job that is submitted to CCR's HPC Clusters:

-Let’s use the following example for a parallel job, which is saved as parallel_example.m
+Let’s use the following example for a parallel job, which is saved as (`parallel_example.m`)

 ```
 $ cat parallel_example.m